 And that’s good, because (really as a side effect to the site’s core purpose of making it easy to report problems), FixMyTransport also shows transport routes really clearly, in a way that hadn’t previously been so easy to find online.
 So, for example, it is great for people wondering where exactly a bus stops along its route, or where to find a bus stop in an unfamiliar location.

-If you’re thinking about taking FixMyTransport over, all this is important.
+If you’re thinking about running a site like FixMyTransport, all this is important.
 It works, and people visit it.
-There’s potential to keep running it as it is now—a service for contacting operators in public—or for uncoupling that part of the mechanism, and using it instead as an information resource.
+There’s potential to use it as we did—a service for contacting operators in public—or for uncoupling that part of the mechanism, and using it instead as an information resource.

-So, if FixMyTransport performs so well, why are we getting rid of it?
+So, if FixMyTransport performs so well, why did mySociety get rid of it?

 We worked long and hard on the site, but there was one thing we didn’t predict: the technical resource required to keep the transport data current.
 At the site’s launch, we imported the vast National Public Transport Access Nodes (NaPTAN), National Public Transport Gazetteer (NPTG) and the National Public Transport Data Repository (NPTDR) datasets, not foreseeing how quickly they would date.